-From bulletproof coffee to intermittent fasting, the ketogenic diet seems to be everywhere these days!
-But is the keto diet just a fad, or a key part of a healthy lifestyle?
-We took a closer look at this low carb diet to help you find answers to these questions.
+From Bulletproof coffee to intermittent fasting, the ketogenic diet seems to be everywhere these days!
+But is the keto diet just a fad or a key part of a healthy lifestyle?
+We took a closer look at this low-carb diet to help you find answers to these questions.

 Many swear by limited consumption of carbohydrates to lose weight.
 Due to the lack of carbohydrates, the body falls back on its fat reserves.
 So you'll burn fat instead of glucose.

 During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketones.
 Our body uses them as an energy source.

 If you only follow a ketogenic diet is over a short period of time, you risk falling into the trap of yo-yo dieting.
-Even if you reach your goal weight with a ketogenic plan, it's not going to help if you resume your previous eating habits.
+Even if you reach your goal weight with a keto plan, it's not going to help if you resume your previous eating habits.

 That is precisely what many people find this diet so difficult.
 Long-standing habits can often only be changed over slowly in small steps.

-Dave Asprey created this drink in 2004 after drinking a cup of yak butter tea that immediately boosted his energy levels.
+Dave Asprey created this drink in 2004 after drinking a cup of yak butter tea that immediately boosted his energy levels and mental performance.
 This magical concoction has evolved into bulletproof coffee, which you can purchase or create your own variation of Asprey's drink.
 Just be sure to use grass-fed, unsalted butter or ghee.

 Check out our Bulletproof Coffee Recipe below!

 strong coffee ((high quality coffee works better))